openplans/openblock-old/docs/install/geodata.rst

 ..
 (TODO: screenshot?)

-If you click the blue "+" at top-right of that map, you can select which PlaceTypes and Schemas are shown on the map.
+If you click the "+" button at top-right of that map, you can select which PlaceTypes and Schemas are shown on the map.

 As of OpenBlock version 1.1, Places aren't shown anywhere else in the